eblekkenhorst/SMA-API-BasicReporting/README.md

 # SMA-API-BasicReporting
-Python script for using the new SMA BasicReporting API
+Python3 script for using the new SMA BasicReporting API

-A simple python script that implements some of the BasciReporting's (limited, but free) PlantMonitoring functionality of the new SMA API.
+A simple python3 script that implements some of the BasciReporting's (limited, but free) PlantMonitoring functionality of the new SMA API.
 Follow the developers guide to get access on https://developer.sma.de/sma-apis.html.
 The API's sandbox swagger can be found here: https://sandbox.smaapis.de/basicreporting/index.html

 I'm not a professional developer so there's plenty room for improvement.